ibm-cloud-architecture/refarch-caseportal-app/docs/tdd.md

 Karma is the test server.
 It watches for changes in your testing and application files, and when such changes occur, it runs them in a browser and checks for mistakes.
 Jasmine is an unit testing framework for JavaScript, to describe tests and expected results.

-## Code Structure
-The src includes the following folders for better code management:
-* **core** folder for: All services which have to have one and only one instance per application (singleton services) should be implemented here.
-* **shared**: All the “dumb” components and pipes should be implemented here.
-These components don’t import and inject services from core or other features in their constructors.
-They should receive all data though attributes in the template of the component using them.
-* **features**: all business logic/ UI controller and services to implement the different app features.

 ## TDD for angular component
 Let start by the first user story: